Chilton3409/django-projects/README.md

 Portfolio project
 this is my django python web developer portfolio

-I created a job expenses app that should help users get more prepared for tax season.
-It will also help them manage wages, income, expenses, and profit.
+I created a Budget app that keeps track of income and expenses in a table.
+Then a bill tracker app, where users can create, read, update, and delete their bills.